 The heart of our approach is using Flow and Lean principles to guide business stakeholders, product managers, product owners, teams, ops, support and marketing (and anyone else who is needed) in how to make better decisions to achieve business agility – the quick realization of value predictably, sustainably and with high quality.

-Part III: Topics In depth – Value Stream Wide.
-These are topics that run across the entire value stream and are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+Part VIII: Topics In Depth – Value Stream Wide These are topics that run across the entire value stream and are presented to deepen what was presented in the first two parts.
+They are presented in a separate section to allow for quicker coverage of FLEX in the earlier parts.

-Part IV: Topics In depth – Practices.
-These are practices that are useful and are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+Part IX: Topics in Depth – Practices These are practices that are useful and are presented to deepen what was presented in the first two parts.
+They are presented in a separate section to allow for quicker coverage of FLEX in earlier parts of the book.

-Part V: Topics In depth – Teaching and Adoption.
-These are topics that relate to both internally teaching concepts and about how to adopt new methods.
+Part X: Topics in Depth – Teaching and Adoption These are topics that relate to both internally teaching concepts and about how to adopt new methods.
 They are presented to deepen what was presented in the first two parts.
-They are presented in a separate section to allow for quicker coverage of FLEX in parts I and II.
+They are presented in a separate section to allow for quicker coverage of FLEX in earlier parts of the book.